 Vendor due diligence is performed for all third parties with access to the Company's information assets to ensure such parties maintain effective cybersecurity practices in accordance with the Company's vendor management program.
-The Company performs ongoing monitoring, including the review of cybersecurity practices, of third parties using a riskbased approach to determine the extent and frequency of periodic assessments.
+The Company performs ongoing monitoring, including the review of information security and cybersecurity practices, of third parties using a risk-based approach to determine the extent and frequency of periodic assessments.
 Annual cybersecurity assessments are conducted by the Company's information technology team on its information systems using industry-standard guidelines and tools.